ElektraInitiative/libelektra/doc/decisions/3_decided/header_file_structure.md

 ## Notes

 - The Linux kernel also has many header files with many cross-dependencies.
-  Recently people started to look into the effect of this "dependency hell" on compile time (see [LKML](https://lore.kernel.org/lkml/YdIfz+LMewetSaEB@gmail.com/T/)).
+  Recently people started to look into the effect of this "dependency hell" on compile-time (see [LKML](https://lore.kernel.org/lkml/YdIfz+LMewetSaEB@gmail.com/T/)).